Skip to content

 The MPI module is available for the following platforms:

-• Open MPI on Red Hat Enterprise Linux 7, Ubuntu 18, 64-bit (and compatible systems)
+• Open MPI on Red Hat Enterprise Linux 7 and 8, Ubuntu 18, 64-bit (and compatible systems)

 • Inquire for other platform availability.